blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 ## Building the Containerlab BGP Network

-With the IRRd container image built, RPSL data prepared, and bgpq4 ready to generate filters, we can now assemble everything into a single Containerlab topology.
-One command will bring up three FRR routers and the IRRd server, establishing a working BGP network that we can then protect with IRR-based prefix filters.
+With the IRRd container image built, RPSL data prepared, and the bgpq4 utility container ready, we can now assemble everything into a single Containerlab topology.
+One command will bring up three FRR routers, the IRRd server, and the bgpq4 utility container, establishing a working BGP network that we can then protect with IRR-based prefix filters.

 ### Containerlab Topology File